FINAL SCORE & GRANDSTAND

 THE CLASSIFIED RESULTS

 At approximately 4:45pm, the classified football results would appear.
-Delivered in a distinctive monotone, each result was announced: "Arsenal 2, Manchester United 1.
+Delivered in that distinctive monotone, each result was announced: "Arsenal 2, Manchester United 1.
 Aston Villa 0, Everton 0."
 Simple, methodical, perfect.
+For me, that voice is seared into memory.

 FINAL SCORE

 After Grandstand ended, Final Score continued the tradition.
-The format evolved, but the core remained: live scores, match updates, and the Vidiprinter.
+The format evolved, obviously, but the core remained: live scores, match updates, and the Vidiprinter.
 It was appointment television for generations.
+Everybody knew when it was on.

 THE HOME RITUAL

 Check the half-time scores on Ceefax.
 Switch to TV for the Vidiprinter.
 Wait for the classified results.
-This was the Saturday routine.
+This was the Saturday routine, wasn't it?
 Your dad shouting at the telly when results came in.
 The pools coupon on the coffee table.
-Pure nostalgia.
+Pure nostalgia, but it meant something.

 THE LEGACY

 Though we now have instant access to scores on our phones, nothing quite replicates the communal experience of watching results unfold live.
-QFAX brings back that feeling - the anticipation, the drama, one score at a time.
+QFAX brings back that feeling: the anticipation, the drama, one score at a time.
+For me, that's what it's all about.
+Who knows, maybe new generations will get it too.